CloudLabs-Samples/EduLabs/Basics-of-kubernetes/README.md

-# Getting Started with Database Standalone
+# Getting Started Kubernetes

 ## Overview

-In this lab environment, you will be able to access the Ubuntu VM which has several popular database servers pre-installed for stroring data, Adding, modifying, deleting rows (records) and columns, Searching and filtering records and Running queries.
+In this lab environment, you will be able to access the Ubuntu VM which has Minikube pre-installed.
+Minikube is a utility you can use to run Kubernetes (k8s) on your local machine.
+It creates a single node cluster contained in a virtual machine (VM).
+This cluster lets you demo Kubernetes operations without requiring the time and resource-consuming installation of full-blown K8s.

-In this lab, we are going to learn the basic concepts of the following databases.

-   - MySQL
-   - PostgreSQL
-   - MongoDB
+This flexibility enables you to try out Kubernetes deployments, perform development tasks, or test configurations easily.
+Minikube is especially useful for those new to kubernetes since it enables you to gain familiarity with basic concepts.

 ## Instructions